ForNetCode/fornet/README.md

 ## Document
-To check out docs, visit [git page](https://fornetcode.github.io/documentation).
-There's also a [Roadmap](https://fornetcode.github.io/documentation/plan) to show you where the project go.
+To check out docs, visit this [Git Page](https://fornetcode.github.io/documentation).
+There is a [tutorial](https://fornetcode.github.io/documentation/guide/quick-start) for you.

+If you are interested with the project future, please refer to [Roadmap](https://fornetcode.github.io/documentation/plan).

 ## License